Police of Serbia: Regional and local level

 The Police Directorate devolves bulk of direct police affairs to the regional police directorate (policijska uprava), headed by the chief of the police directorate (načelnik policijske uprave), which corresponds to the administrative districts (with two exceptions being Raška and Zlatibor districts which have two regional police directorates each).
 There are 27 regional police directorates: City of Belgrade, Bor, Čačak, Jagodina, Kikinda, Kragujevac, Kraljevo, Kruševac, Leskovac, Niš, Novi Pazar, Novi Sad, Pančevo, Pirot, Požarevac, Prijepolje, Prokuplje, Smederevo, Sombor, Sremska Mitrovica, Subotica, Šabac, Užice, Valjevo, Vranje, Zaječar, and Zrenjanin.
 Police Directorate of the City of Belgrade is by far the largest regional police directorate, both in terms of personnel and equipment; it has two specialized units: Police Brigade (crowd and riot control unit) and Intervention Unit 92 (rapid response unit).

 For immediate conducting of police affairs there is a police station (policijska stanica) headed by the commander of the station (komandir policijske stanice).
-There are 174 police stations across the country typically covering the territory of municipalities (or, in case of cities, city municipalities).
+There are 174 police stations across the country typically covering the territory of municipality (or, in case of cities, city municipality).
 They are in charge of community policing and traffic control as well as providing police administrative services to the public (issuing of identification cards, driving licences, passports, residential and working permits for foreign citizens; registration of motor vehicles and issuing registration plates).
 In some specific places (tourist places such as ski-resorts of Kopaonik and Zlatibor or spa-resort Palić) as well as dozens of other places (usually larger villages or distant suburbs) police substation (policijska ispostava) is established.